PagerDuty Component

 |---|---|---|

-| Webhook ID. | The ID of the webhook. | sampleWebhookId |
+| Webhook ID | The unique identifier for the webhook. | sampleWebhookId |

-| Update Webhook Payload | The updated webhook subscription object. |
+| Update Webhook Payload | The JSON object body describing the updated webhook subscription. |

 Example Payload for Update Webhook Subscription⤓